power-unsealed/enpow/README.md

 }
 ```

-At last, we get rid of the long names of the generated structs by giving every variant a shorter `type_name="..."`.
-For this, the same `inner()` helper attribute is used.
+At last, we get rid of the long names of the generated structs by giving defining another pattern naming pattern.
+For this, the same `inner()` helper attribute with the argument `type_name` or `type_names` is used.
 Besides, with `inner()` it is also possible to change how the variant's name appears in its methods `method_name="..."`, and it is possible to add auto derives to a single variant.

 ```rust
 use enpow::{enpow, extract};